Morail/spe_project/README.md

  - **`python simulator/aloha.py`** to simulate the ALOHA protocol
  - **`python simulator/csma.py`** to simulate the ALOHA protocol

+Code is not optimized to be run in parallel.
+Running a simulation with an important number of runs and stations could take up a lot of resources and take quite a while to be completed.
+To make a comparison, running 20000 simulations with 10 stations takes up to 10 minutes on my laptop.

+## Simulation results
+### Data and statistics
+Overall data and statistics obtained from the data analysis of the observation of the simulations are persisted and saved into the `data` directory.
+Every run produces three different file with the same name but having different extension; they contain the same data but formatted differently.

+Statistics analysis take into account several different metrics for single simulation configuration.
+In other words, statistics are divided per simulated protocol, per number of stations in the simulation and per each different metric under observation, such as for instance throughput and collision rate.

+### Plots
-The output of each simulation will be saved into the _plots_ directory if the `IsDebug` configuration in the config.ini file is set to False, otherwise plots will be displayed but not saved.
+The plots produced as an output of each simulation will be saved into the _plots_ directory, only if the `IsDebug` configuration in the `config.ini` file is set to False, otherwise plots will be displayed but not saved.